 - i.
-Grant funds: - a) For treatment and recovery support services grant funds shall only be utilized to provide services to individuals that specifically address opioid or stimulant misuse issues. - b) May only fund FDA approved products. - c.
+Grant funds: - a) For treatment and recovery support services grant funds shall only be utilized to provide services to individuals with a diagnosis of an opioid use disorder and/or a stimulant use disorder or to individuals with a demonstrated history of opioid overdose problems. - b) Shall be used to fund services and practices that have a demonstrated evidencebase, and that are appropriate for the population(s) of focus. - c) May only fund FDA approved products.

+c.
 Limitations on Reimbursements: Subrecipient shall not be reimbursed or otherwise compensated for any expenditures incurred or services provided prior to or more than 40 days after the appropriate Award Period included in section IV.